Callie Brougham

 Work

 My name is Callie Brougham.
-I am in the last term of my Liberal Arts Bachelor's degree, Majoring in Interdisciplinary studies at Capilano University.
+I am a teacher canidate at UBC's West Kootennay Ruel Teaching Education Program.
+I have Liberal Arts Bachelor's degree, with a majored in Interdisciplinary studies at Capilano University.
 I also have an Outdoor Recreation Degree from Capilano University.
-I am applying for a post-graduate bachelor's degree in elementary school teaching.

-My paid work predominantly centers around working children and youth.
+My paid work has predominantly centered around working children and youth.
 I have coached gymnastics part-time and full-time for the past 12 years.
 In the summers, I am a kayak guide and instructor in the Átl'ka7tsem/ Howe Sound.

 I grew up kayaking in the Átl'ka7tsem/ Howe Sound, and now I kayak guide and instruct in the area throughout the summer months.
 Even though I have spent lots of time paddling in the area, I still get to know the coast better each year.